- Parents Home

 How Is the Flu Treated?

 The flu usually doesn't need medical treatment.
-Sometimes, doctors might prescribe an antiviral medicine for some people who have the flu.
+Sometimes, doctors might prescribe antiviral medicine for some people who have the flu.
 This medicine works best if given within the first 2 days of the illness.
 It can make flu symptoms milder and shorten the illness by a couple of days.
 But it has some side effects, so discuss the pros and cons of taking it with your doctor.

 Doctors don't prescribe antibiotics for the flu.
 Antibiotics only work against bacteria, not viruses.